sjbrown/misc_work/deckahedron/rules_as_moves.md

  * Describe your character and their actions
     * Refer to your moves to get ideas for your character
+    * Act out their dialogue
+    * Tell *how* they act
+       - flourishes and stunts
+       - their facial expressions, voice, and body language
     * Tell what they say / hear / see / smell / taste / feel
-    * Describe their facial expressions, voice, and body language
     * Describe their thoughts & memories
-    * Help the other characters
+    * Chime in for how they interact with / support the other characters

  * Tell parts of the story
     * Refer to your moves to see what boundaries you can push